pyrsmk/quarky/README.md

 - addClass(string) : add a class
 - removeClass(string) : remove a class
 - hasClass(string) : verify if the class exist for that node
+- getClasses() : get all classes
+- clearClasses() : clear all classes
 - width() : get the width
 - width(integer) : set the width (shortcut to `css('width',value)`)
 - height() : get the height